ethereum/web3.py/docs/web3.eth.rst

 The ``web3.eth`` object exposes the following properties and methods to interact with the RPC APIs under the ``eth_`` namespace.

-Often, when a property or method returns a mapping of keys to values, it will return an ``AttributeDict`` which acts like a ``dict`` but you can access the keys as attributes and cannot modify its fields.
+By default, when a property or method returns a mapping of keys to values, it will return an ``AttributeDict`` which acts like a ``dict`` but you can access the keys as attributes and cannot modify its fields.
 For example, you can find the latest block number in these two ways: